 I’m well aware that solo travel is not meant for everybody.
 Actually travel full stop neither.
 Some people want to travel solo but can’t because of personal issues, I also get it.
 But if you really want to go somewhere, and no one around you seems to be motivated/to have the time, etc… Go by yourself!
 Or you’ll regret it for a long time in the future.
 If you’re constantly waiting for others to go somewhere, you’ll never go anywhere!
 Don’t worry, it’s not weird!
 Thousands of people travel alone!
 I realized solo travel is a lot less complicated than I thought.
 And the personal growth it gives you is just incredible.
 Just to clarify one thing : you don’t need to go to the other end of the planet, and you don’t need to leave for months.
 Just a weekend, or ten days a few hours away by car is enough.
 But I think you need to try solo travel at least once in your life.

 Have you ever traveled by yourself?
 What do you think of solo travel?
 Let me know!
+You know someone about to travel solo?
+Here are happy journey quotes!
 By the way, if you’re planning a trip, my travel resources page can help you out!
 And before hitting the road, don’t forget to take a travel insurance!

 Some links are affiliate links, which means if you make a purchase, I earn a commission, at no extra cost to you.